Can Guinea Pigs Get Wet? [What You Need To Know]

 Becoming a new guinea pig owner can be a confusing time.
 There is a lot to consider and to take into account.
 But what about getting wet?
 Is this possible or problematic; do they need bathing?
 This is what the research says.

 So, can Guinea Pigs get wet?
 Guinea Pigs should not get wet.
-They have very dense fur which can collect a lot of water; resulting in drastic temperature changes, stress, and potential fungal and respiratory infections if left to dry naturally.
+They have very dense fur which can collect a lot of water; resulting in drastic temperature changes, stress, hyperthermia or potential fungal and respiratory infections if left to dry naturally.
 Bathing may be required in certain contexts, but this must be done with limited amounts of water and in specific ways.

 The truth is, there may be some times when your guinea pig does get wet unintentionally.